tmclean85/Debate-it/README.md

 # 'BATE IT

-Application for a comunity of people who want to debate and watch debates
+A web app to facilitate the lost art of debate.
+Sign up and either post a debate for your peers to judge, or attend one youself and vote on the outcome.

 ## Main features

-* Create debate by a Yes and No debator
+* Create and host a debate with both a 'Yes' and 'No' party
-* Attendees can join to attend
+* Register to attend and judge a debate
-* Debators confirm and then check theis presence
+* Debators confirm the presence of registered judges
-* Attendees can vote for Yes or No side, justiying
+* Attendees can vote for Yes or No side and supply a comment
-* Keeping of the historical of debates and results
+* Access historical debate records

 # Stack

 * Meteor
 * React/Redux
-* Simple Schema - For allr data beinf added and update by the users
+* Simple Schema - For all user-manipulated data
 * MongoDb

 ### AUTHORS